 NCGM

-Welcome to the Nordic Centre for Gender in Military Operations – NCGM.
-A NATO Department Head (DH) for NATO’s Gender in Military Operations Discipline, a NATO-accredited Education and Training Facility and an Expert Centre on Gender in Military Operations and Women, Peace and Security.
-NCGM is part of the Guards Regiment, located at Kungsängen outside of Stockholm.
+The Nordic Centre for Gender in Military Operations (NCGM), was officially established as the NATO Department Head (DH) for NATO’s Gender in Military Operations Discipline in 2013.
+Since 2018, NCGM is a NATO-accredited Education and Training Facility.
+NCGM also carries out the role as an Expert Centre on Gender in Military Operations and Women, Peace and Security.
+Sweden is the Host Nation of NCGM.

 Facts about NCGM